-A post-construction BMP for The Bluffs at Youngs Creek is a wet detention pond labelled Lake #1.
+A post-construction BMP for The Bluffs at Youngs Creek are wet detention ponds labelled Lake #1, Lake #2, and Lake #4.
+Lake #1 is in the central area of sections 1 and 2, while Lake #2 is in the south-eastern corner of section 3 and Lake #4 is located in the north-western corner of section 3.
+Lake 3 is located towards the west of Section 5.
+Lake 3 is located southeast of Lake 4.
 Wet detention ponds, including storm water ponds, retention ponds, and wet extended detention ponds, are constructed basins that contain a permanent pool of water and treat polluted storm water runoff.
 The most commonly used wet detention ponds are extended detention ponds.
 The purpose of a wet detention pond is to detain storm water runoff long enough for contaminated sediments to settle and remain in the pond and allow the water in the pond to be displaced by the next rain event.
 This sedimentation process removes particulates, organic matter, and metals from the water while nutrients are removed through biological uptake.
 By capturing and retaining runoff, wet ponds control both storm water quantity and quality.
 A higher level of pollutant removal and storm water quality can be achieved through the use of wet detention ponds than with many other storm water management measures such as sand filters and dry ponds.
 (Indiana Storm Water Quality Manual, 2007)